Finxpd

 In addition, many businesses offer returns to their stockholders through share repurchase programs.
 Once again, a lower per-share price can help a business control costs and maximize shareholder returns.

 Consider the success of Amazon.
-The company stated in its filing for a stock split that “The Stock Split would allow our workers more choice in how they handle their equity in Amazon and make the stock price more accessible to others wishing to participate in the company.”
+The company stated in its filing for a split that “The proposed action would enable our workers to have more flexibility in managing their equity in Amazon and make the price of shares more accessible to individuals interested in participating in the company.”

 A stock split is not a good reason to invest in a firm if you want to hold onto your shares for more than a few years.
 There may be valid business reasons for a firm to initiate a split, but it doesn’t alter the fact that shareholders still get the same amount of value from the company.